jgraph/www.diagrams.net-source/doc/faq/custom-shapes.md

 We will deal with connections later.

-Let's create the geometry for the background (the L part of the stencil):
+Let's create the geometry for the background (the 'L' part of the stencil):

 ```
 <background>